Tyburn: Tyburn gallows

 After executions, the bodies would be buried nearby or in later times removed for dissection by anatomists.
 The crowd would sometimes fight over a body with surgeons, for fear that dismemberment could prevent the resurrection of the body on Judgement Day (see Jack Sheppard, Dick Turpin or William Spiggot).

-The first victim of the "Tyburn Tree" was John Story, a Roman Catholic who was convicted and tried for treason.
-A plaque to the Catholic martyrs executed at Tyburn in the period 1535–1681 is located at 8 Hyde Park Place, the site of Tyburn convent.
+The first victim of the "Tyburn Tree" was John Story on 1 June 1571.
+Story was a Roman Catholic who was tried for and convicted of treason.
+There is a plaque to the Catholic martyrs executed at Tyburn in the period 1535–1681 at 8 Hyde Park Place, the site of Tyburn convent.
 Among the more notable individuals suspended from the "Tree" in the following centuries were John Bradshaw, Henry Ireton and Oliver Cromwell, who were already dead but were disinterred and hanged at Tyburn in January 1661 on the orders of the Cavalier Parliament in an act of posthumous revenge for their part in the beheading of King Charles I.

 The gallows seem to have been replaced several times, probably because of wear, but in general, the entire structure stood all the time in Tyburn.
-After some acts of vandalism, in October 1759 it was decided to replace the permanent structure with new moving gallows until the last execution in Tyburn, probably carried out in November 1783.
+After some acts of vandalism, in October 1759 it was decided to replace the permanent structure with new moving gallows.
+These remained until the last execution in Tyburn, probably carried out in November 1783.
+On the night of Wednesday, 28 March 1759, part of the gallows was blown down.
+Further evidence of the fixed gallows's disrepair was noted on Friday, 22 June 1759 with the execution of Katharine Knowland, "When she came to Tyburn, all the crossbeams were pulled down; so she was tied up on the top of one of the upright posts, and hung with her back to it."
+One of the first mentions of the gallows being used again was on 7 October 1759, when four people were executed on the "new moving gallows" which afterwards was "carried off in a cart".